-From perimenopause, the time you start noticing changes and symptoms, through to beyond your last period, menopause is a time of many changes.
+From the time you start noticing changes and symptoms to beyond your last period, menopause is a time of multiple changes.
 Many of us feel mystified by what’s going on.
 So if you’re wondering ‘am I perimenopausal’ or want to understand what’s going on with your hormones, GP Shilpa McQuillan is on the case, explaining what to expect and why.

 Menopause, or other terms such as ‘the change’, ‘the climacteric’ means to permanently stop having periods.
 It is diagnosed once a woman has no menstrual periods for 12 months in a row.